late to the party album rollout

 +74% impressions +50% comments + shares

-Analysis: content reflecting real moments and captions that invite viewers onto the journey drive engagement
+Analysis: content that reflects real moments and captions that invite viewers along the journey both drive engagement

 +67% impressions +28% comments + shares

-Action: more celebratory long form captions in future posts inviting viewers to join
+Action: more celebratory long form captions in future posts, continue posting social proof to build buzz

 social listening